jwill123/nextPARS/README.md

 ### RNN classifier (already incorporated into the nextPARS scores above)
-To run the RNN classifier separately, using a different experimental score input (in .tab format), it can be run like so:
+To run the RNN classifier separately, using a different experimental score input (in .tab format), it can be run like so with the [predict2.py](https://github.com/jwill123/nextPARS/blob/main/bin/predict2.py) script:

 ```bash
 python predict2.py -f molecule.fasta -p scoreFile.tab -o output.tab